mehtashubham95/ipl_analysis/README.md

 ## Support

-For questions about the framework structure or implementation, refer to the code documentation and migration guide.
+For questions about the framework structure or implementation, refer to the code documentation guide.